KrishanYadav333/KrishanYadav333/README.md

 <div align="center">

-### 💡 "Code is like humor.
-When you have to explain it, it's bad." - Cory House
+### 💡 "The best way to predict the future is to create it." - Peter Drucker

 ![Profile Views](https://visitcount.itsvg.in/api?id=Krishanyadav333&icon=2&color=6)